BREAKFAST PLENARY SESSION 3

 Collective Recruiting: Making Recruitment Everyone's Job

 With recruitment resources and funds continually becoming more limited, it is important to utilize every resource available.
 Leveraging campus partners and community-based organizations who share similar goals is a promising way to meet recruitment and enrollment goals.
-These partnerships can be more difficult to start and navigate throughout year due to numerous challenges such as organizational structures, competing interests, differing priorities, and the ever-existing lack of resources.
-Learn some of the different methods and programs Oregon State University is using to cultivate and foster partnerships with campus partners and community based organizations, as well as some of the challenges they faced along the way.
-Prepare to think about, and share how your institution can better utilize partnerships across campus and hear from other institutions on how they have implemented similar initiatives and programming to expand multicultural recruitment efforts.
+Learn some of the different methods and programs Oregon State University is using to cultivate and foster relationships with campus partners and community-based organizations, as well as some of the challenges they faced along the way.
+Explore how your institution can better utilize partnerships across campus and hear from other institutions on how they have implemented similar initiatives and programming to expand multicultural recruitment efforts.

 Heather Wofford, Oregon State University